cf73/humanity/content/collections/books/the-wind-in-the-willows.md

     content:
       -
         type: text
         text: 'The letters were carefully preserved by Miss Stott and given to Elspeth, who persuaded her husband that they would make a wonderful book.
-Grahame followed her advice, developing his narrative and publishing it in 1908 as The Wind in the Willows.'
+Grahame followed her advice, developing his narrative and publishing it in 1908 as '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Wind in the Willows.'
   -
     type: paragraph
     content: